-Yes, Cancun, Mexico airport does require the Immigration Form upon arrival.
+Yes, Cancun Airport does require the Immigration Form upon Arrival.

 When we were preparing to land, our flight attendant told us we would not need to complete an immigration form upon arrival.
 Several other passengers asked about the same thing, wanting to complete it in the relative comfort of our seats instead of jockeying for position at one of the few little tables right in front of immigration.
 We were assured we wouldn’t need it.

 But, alas, that was not true.
 We got to our passport check and were asked for our immigration form.
 “We were told we didn’t need one by the flight attendant.”
 Ah, well.
 Thankfully, our Immigration Agent was kind and helpful, finding a stack of the forms (which took going down the line of booths, looking through cabinets) and giving us one.
 Then… she stood there and started handing them out to everyone on our plane – as well as the 3 planes that landed roughly 5 minutes after us.
 We all had to jockey for position at those little desks with the pens that don’t work.
 Pens were dug out of carry-ons and passed around, but we did get it done, and make it through the check.
 Be sure to have your dates of travel, arriving flight number, and address of wherever you are staying handy!

 Arriving at Cancun Airport’s Big Button!